node-girls/express-workshop/test/readme.md

 - It is used by most companies today

 What is Supertest?
-- Supertest is a library written to test HTTP requests to a node server (perfect for what we are doing!)
+- Supertest is a library written to test HTTP requests to a Node server (perfect for what we are doing!)